christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. Script that prints the effective username of the current user
+2. script that prints all the groups the current user is part of